IVSoftware/spammed-by-begin-invokes/README.md

     CancellationTokenSource? _cts = null;
 }
 ~~~

-**Observations**

-- As reported, SAMPLE_SIZE of 10000 _works_.
-We _will_ see the Done message popup.
-- As reported, SAMPLE_SIZE of 10001 _breaks it_.
-We _will not_ see the Done message popup.

-And with SAMPLE_SIZE of 100000
+### Observations

+- **For SAMPLE_SIZE = 10,000:**
+  - It works; the "Done" message pops up.
+This is consistent with the behavior reported in the post.

+- **For SAMPLE_SIZE = 10,001:**
+  - It breaks; the "Done" message never appears.
+This is also consistent with the behavior reported in the post.

+- **For SAMPLE_SIZE = 100,000:**
-1. The button is unresponsive until the message queue has run all the way through.
+  1. The button is unresponsive until the message queue processes all 100,000 updates.
-2. This means that the button (checkbox) cannot be used to cancel the task.
+  2. The button (checkbox) is meanwhile unresponsive and cannot be used to cancel the task.
-3. The Done message, of course, still doesn't ever fire, due to whatever happens to the captured synchronization context at 10000 + 1.
+  3. The "Done" message still doesn’t fire, likely due to what happens to the captured synchronization context at 10,000 + 1 and beyond.
-4. But interestingly, the UI _will_ recover from this if one lets it run til the end.
+  4. Interestingly, the UI _does recover_ if allowed to run until completion.

+___

+**Summary Conclusion**

+In the original code, the message queue is being flooded with ALL the pending UI updates.
+This isn't what we want, and it "matters not" whether the "act of flooding it" happens on background worker thread, because loading it up happens almost instantaneously.
+And until ALL of those messages are exhausted, we're not going to get even a mouse click to respond.
+The solution is to await the `BeginInvoke` so that there is only one "UI Update" task in the queue at a time.